About me

 I help people through psychotherapy, mindfulness, and the integration of neuroscience.
 This way of working has great substance and depth, helping to promote individuality and self-awareness.
 It also helps the nervous system to learn regulation.

-Therapists worldwide are excited about AEDP, Brainspotting, EMDR, IFS, and Sensorimotor Psychotherapy.
+Therapists worldwide are excited about AEDP, Brainspotting, EMDR, IFS, Lifespan Integration and Sensorimotor Psychotherapy.
 People like Bessel Van Der Kolk (The Body Keeps The Score, 2014 value them)..
 However, fewer therapists in the UK have received training in all of these approaches..

 In the past, when I was using ‘outcome measures’ to quantify my work,